Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A 24 inch TV is simply a television that measures 24 inches wide diagonally.
 They generally come with support for Full HD or 720p resolution, and many models have built-in internet functionality.
 They typically also come with a remote control and may feature voice control capabilities, especially if the model you choose happens to be an Amazon Fire TV or Android TV.

 Televisions in this size category can easily be viewed from 6 feet away, making them perfect for small spaces, like kitchens, dorm rooms, or as part of a gaming setup.
+Additionally, a smaller TV is perfect for campers, and they make up our list of the best TV for a RV.

 A 24 inch screen size TV is similar to other TVs in displaying images, but the primary difference is in terms of size.
 Due to the small size, you will not find OLED and QLED TVs in the 24-inch category like you will in larger models.
 These TVs also won’t provide a wide viewing angle like models in bigger size categories.